MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/azure-devops-connector.md

 ---
 <!---Previous ms.author: shgrover --->

-# Azure DevOps Graph connector (preview)
+# Azure DevOps Microsoft Graph connector (preview)

 The Azure DevOps Graph connector allows your organization to index work items in its instance of the Azure DevOps service.
 After you configure the connector and index content from Azure DevOps, end users can search for those items in Microsoft Search.

 > [!NOTE]
-> Read the [**Setup for your Graph connector**](configure-connector.md) article to understand the general Graph connectors setup instructions.
+> Read the [**Setup for your Microsoft Graph connector**](configure-connector.md) article to understand the general connectors setup instructions.

-This article is for anyone who configures, runs, and monitors an Azure DevOps Graph connector.
-It supplements the general setup process, and shows instructions that apply only for the Azure DevOps Graph connector.
+This article is for anyone who configures, runs, and monitors an Azure DevOps connector.
+It supplements the general setup process, and shows instructions that apply only for this connector.

 >[!IMPORTANT]
 >The Azure DevOps connector supports only the Azure DevOps cloud service.
 Azure DevOps Server 2019, TFS 2018, TFS 2017, TFS 2015, and TFS 2013 are not supported by this connector.